co-rc/remote-android/README.md

 └── README.md
 ```

-## Troubleshooting

-### App cannot find the device
-- Ensure Bluetooth is enabled on your Android device
-- Grant Bluetooth permissions (Nearby devices) when prompted
-- Verify the CORC firmware/device is running and advertising
-- Try restarting both the Android app and the Pico W device
-- Check that the device name in firmware is "CORC" (default)

-### Connection fails or times out
-- Ensure the Pico W is powered and running the firmware
-- Try clearing the configuration and rescanning
-- Check that no other app is connected to the device
-- Verify the firmware UUIDs match those expected by the app

-### Commands don't work
-- Check the log view for BLE write status
-- Verify the device is connected (status shows "Connected")
-- Ensure the firmware is properly handling received commands
-- Check that the command format matches what the firmware expects
-- ### Permissions denied
-Go to Android Settings → Apps → CORC Remote → Permissions
-- Manually grant Nearby devices (Bluetooth) permissions
-- Restart the app

-### App crashes on older Android versions
-- The app requires Android 16 (API 36)
-- Check the minimum SDK version in build.gradle.kts

-## Development Notes
-- Language: English only in code
-- Style Guide: Google Java Style Guide
-- Principles: SOLID
-- BLE Library: Android Bluetooth Low Energy API

 ## Future Enhancements
 - In-app button configuration UI
 - Support for TX characteristic (receiving data from device)